The Best Keto-Friendly Vegetables

 These veggies contain mostly polysaccharides, generally starch.
-They are therefore often quite high in carbs, but lower in fiber thus high-ish in net carbs.
+They are therefore often quite high in carbs but lower in fiber, thus high-ish in net carbs.

-Some of these are guaranteed to take you out of ketosis, while some others can still be consumed in low quantity.
-And for some like radish, you can have many before you’re in trouble!
+Some of these are guaranteed to take you out of ketosis, while some others can still be consumed in low quantities.

 Radish is a great Keto-friendly vegetable, raw or not.

-This old fashioned vegetable has the particularity of having less net carbs when cooking, but it’s right up there in net carbs – only take in small portions!
+This old-fashioned vegetable has the particularity of having less net carbs when cooking, but it’s right up there in net carbs – only take in small portions!

-Given that we tend to only eat a very small amount, it’s still fine to add an onion on a large pot.
-Try to avoid in salads though.
+Given that we tend to only eat a very small amount, it’s still fine to add onion to a large pot.
+Try to avoid in salads, though.

 Very few vegetables see their net carbs drop that significantly when cooked.
 Leeks almost lose half their carbs when boiled, so avoid eating them row.

-One of the few root vegetables that get worse when cooked is the beetroot or beet.
+One of the few root vegetables that get worse when cooked is beetroot or beet.
 It’s OK-ish raw, but avoid it when cooked.

-Celery root also called celeriac is quite high in net carbs, both raw or cooked.
-One of the underground vegetables to avoid on a Keto diet or eat in very low amounts.
+Celery root, also called celeriac, is quite high in net carbs, both raw or cooked—one of the underground vegetables to avoid on a Keto diet or eat in very low amounts.

-Potatoes are not keto-friendly unfortunately.
+Potatoes are not keto-friendly, unfortunately.
 But it’s useful to highlight that many places list the net carbs of raw potatoes, tricking you into thinking it’s almost OK.

 The net carbs in parsnips don’t change much with cooking, but they remain too high to be recommended on a keto diet.

-Sweet potatoes are here for illustration purpose as the net carbs vary drastically depending on how they are cooked.
-Net carbs drop a bit when boiled, but increase slightly with oven-baking and sky-rocket with frying.
+Sweet potatoes are here for illustration purposes as the net carbs vary drastically depending on how they are cooked.
+Net carbs drop a bit when boiled but increase slightly with oven-baking and sky-rocket with frying.

-If it’s all too much information, remember the rule of thumb for your keto food list:
+If it’s all too much information, remember the rule of thumb for your keto food list.

 Now that you know which vegetables are best on Keto, these recipes might interest you!